JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 //sampleEnd
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="sequences-kotlin"}

-Sequences may reduce the amount of steps that is needed to perform some filtering operation.
+Sequences may reduce the number of steps that are needed to perform some filtering operation.
 See the [sequence processing example](sequences.md#sequence-processing-example) that shows the difference between `Iterable` and `Sequence`.

 ## Removal of elements from a list